hmartelb/VideoSegmentation/README.md

 </p>

-- **Sum of Absolute Differences (SAD)**: Computes the difference between the value of the pixels at the same spatial location and channel for two consecutive frames.
+#### **Sum of Absolute Differences (SAD)**

+Computes the difference between the value of the pixels at the same spatial location and channel for two consecutive frames.
 The cummulative of all pixels in the frame is returned as the score.

 Let φ be a video file which is composed by RGB frames of size MxN.
 The index n indicates the frame number, i and j refer to a single pixel within that frame and k refers to the color component.
 The Sum of Absolute Differences can be expressed as follows: